GlobalDataJustice/globaldatajustice.github.io/team.md

 Gargi is a researcher and policy officer in the Global Data Justice project at TILT.
 This position is funded by the [Luminate Foundation](https://luminategroup.com/) to curate and amplify the project's policy-relevant findings.
 She specializes in data governance in humanitarian and development contexts and is working on a [project](https://globaldatajustice.org/humanitariandatapartnerships/) involving research on the increased prevalence of data partnerships in the humanitarian sector, which addresses questions of regulation, ethics, and accountability.
 Prior to joining TILT, she was a legal consultant to the Government of Chhattisgarh in India and a legal intern at Greenpeace International.
 She has an Advanced LLM in European and International Human Rights Law from Leiden University.

+### Ana-Maria Hriscu

+Ana is a junior researcher on the Global Data Justice project.
+She is interested in the challenges that data-driven technologies pose for privacy and data protection law, as well as for our understanding of what is fair and just treatment of individuals.
+Prior to joining the project, she obtained a BA in Comparative & English Literature from the University of Kent in the UK, an LLB in Global Law, and an LLM in Law and Technology from Tilburg University.

 ## Project Associates

 ### Kevin P. Donovan